Samuzero15/shotgun-frenzy-plus/core/readme.txt

 	*) This mod is based on the series of patchs made by t3h player.
 So thank him also for making this mod a reality.

-	*) This is NOT an offical relase of Shotgun Frenzy.
+	*) This is NOT an offical relase for Shotgun Frenzy.

 	*) YES.
 This thing uses a lot of stuff taken from Realm667, You got a problem with that?
 I mean, I know you'd hate to see the same resources seen